swiftlang/swift-evolution/proposals/0085-package-manager-command-name.md

 ## Motivation

-When we introduced the package manager, we exposed it with the 'swift build' top-level command.
+When we introduced the package manager, we exposed it with the `swift build` top-level command.
 This made clear its tight integration with Swift, and made it discoverable (it's just a subcommand of Swift).
-We also added a top-level 'test' command for running tests.
+We also added a top-level `swift test` command for running tests.
 As the functionality of the package manager has grown beyond basic build and test functionality, we've introduced other operations you can perform, such as initializing a new package or updating existing packages.
-These new commands have been supported via flags to 'swift build', but this is awkward;
+These new commands have been supported via flags to `swift build`, but this is awkward;
 these are not really flags modifying a build, and should be full commands in their own right.

 The intent of this proposal is to establish a forward-looking syntax for supporting